nmshd/documentation/_includes/scenarios/integrate/integration-example.md

 This will create a better understanding of these processes, which will help you on automating them for your organization.

 It is not mandatory to have an own Connector installed.
-The following steps include include small interactive pieces of the Connector's API documentation that, when executed, fire requests on a Connector we provide for testing purposes.
+The following steps include include small interactive pieces of the Connector's API documentation that, when executed, fire Requests on a Connector we provide for testing purposes.

 If you would like to use it, start by checking the health of the Connector: